Frederik Paulsen Jr: Early life

 Frederik Dag Arfst Paulsen was born on 30 October 1950 in Stockholm, Sweden, as a Swedish citizen.
 His father was Frederik Paulsen Sr, the founder of Ferring Pharmaceuticals.
-Paulsen grew up in Sweden, with his father and his father's second wife, Eva Wolf Frandsen – one of the founding researchers at Ferring.
+Paulsen grew up in Sweden, with his father and his father's second wife, Dr. Eva Wolf Frandsen – one of the founding researchers at Ferring.
 He attended school in Sweden and then went on to study chemistry at the Christian Albrecht University in Kiel, (Germany) and business administration at Lund University in Sweden.
 He received his doctoral degree in Demography from Ecole des Hautes Etudes en Sciences Sociales in Paris, France.

 Career

 Since 2003, Paulsen has been based in Switzerland, where Ferring subsequently established its global headquarters in Saint-Prex.
 His business interests focus mainly on the Ferring Pharmaceuticals Group where he has worked since 1976 in senior executive positions.

 In addition, he has interests in real estate and viticulture.
 Frederik Paulsen also holds several board memberships.
-He is for instance member of the board of directors of the tobacco company Philip Morris International.
+Until 2023, he was for instance a member of the board of directors of the tobacco company Philip Morris International.

 Since 2009 until 2022, Paulsen also held the position of Honorary Consul of the Russian Federation, in Lausanne, Switzerland.
 He was appointed Honorary Consul General in 2015.
 In 2020, he was appointed a Knight of the Order of St. John by Her Majesty, Queen Elizabeth of England.